MicroFocus/ADM-FT-ToolsLauncher/README.md

 #### <a name="parallel-runner-params-refs"></a>Parallel Runner Parameters (File System Only)
 > Go to [Table Of Contents](#fttools-launcher-toc)

+> *Notes*: In order to run tests in parallel, ensure you have reviewed the online user guide: [Before starting parallel testing][parallel-runner-before-start].

 The following parameters are dedicated for tests run by the Micro Focus parallel runner tool.